 1. Apply for admission to Boise State University.

 You may receive credit for selected military training or experience.
 Military credits will be used as electives only.
-To learn what will transfer, submit a copy of your Joint Services transcript or similar official documents to this office.
-Military credits will be processed once you are actively taking classes and posted during the first six weeks of your first semester.
+Military credits will be processed by the Registrar’s office and posted after the first six weeks of your first active semester.

 Order transcripts here: